ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-ability.md

 ## Video Record

-Below is a short video record that shows the application of Skywrath Mage's Ancient Bolt in Typescript as explained in this section.
+Below is a short video record that shows the application of Skywrath Mage's Arcane Bolt in TypeScript as explained in this section.

 <YouTube id="jiKNIkJ8TDE" />